-Within five (5) years after he or she is first elected to the Board (or three (3) years following any increase to this ownership requirement), each Director should hold Dollar Tree stock worth no less than four (4) times the annual cash retainer paid to Directors, valued on the date such Director acquired the stock.
-Stock or stock units beneficially owned by the Director, for which beneficial ownership is not disclaimed, including stock or stock units held in the Director Deferred Compensation Plan, should be taken into account.
+Within five (5) years after he or she is first elected to the Board (or three (3) years following any increase to this ownership requirement), each director should hold Dollar Tree stock worth no less than five (5) times the annual cash retainer paid to directors, valued on the date such director acquired the stock.
+Stock or stock units beneficially owned by the director, for which beneficial ownership is not disclaimed, including stock or stock units held in the Director Deferred Compensation Plan, shall be taken into account, but unexercised stock options shall not be taken into account.